IRVLUTD/AutoX-SemMap/README.md

 ```
 Once the traversal is completed, close the scripts and the semantic map is stored as ***graph.json***
 ## C. Update
-Similarly run the following scripts simultaneously in two terminals to construct the semnantic map while traversing the environment.
+Similar to construction phase, run the following scripts simultaneously in two terminals to update the semantic map while traversing the environment.
+You may delete, add or relocate objects in the gazebo environment.
 ```
 cd robokit
-python semanticmap_update.py
+python semantic_map_update.py
 ```

 ```